- Food & Drink

 Only a single menu is on offer, a 10-course experience that takes guests on a tour of global cuisine.
 (Think Scottish langoustines followed by Japanese milk bread).
 The small kitchen team show a wide range of different techniques to produce arguably the most ambitious menu in the entire city.

 A long-standing gem of Chicago’s dining scene, Spiaggia has been a favorite for many of the city’s most famous residents including Barack and Michelle Obama, no less.
-It is arguably the finest Italian restaurant in town with Executive Chef Joe Flamm leading a culinary vision that never veers away from Italy’s rich history.
+It is arguably the finest Italian restaurant in town with Executive Chef Eric Lees leading a culinary vision that never veers away from Italy’s rich history.

-The wine menu also deserves a mention with wine director Rachael Lowe presiding over an extensive list from up and down Italy’s wine regions.
-One of the restaurants four sommeliers are always on hand to make sure your wine perfectly complements the meal.
+Spiaggia has recently been awarded its 12th consecutive Michelin Star, and in 2020 was a nominee for the James Beard Award for “Outstanding Wine Program”.
+Wine director Rachael Lowe presiding over an extensive list from up and down Italy’s wine regions and one of the restaurant’s four sommeliers is always on hand to make sure your wine perfectly complements the meal.
 There is also a delectable wine pairing for each tasting menu, chosen by Rachael herself.

 The food draws inspiration from McCaskey’s childhood in Maine, drawing on the serenity and abundance that comes with its lush summers.
 Seafood usually dominates the ever-changing 10-course tasting menu and may include delectable dishes such as ‘White anchovy, ramp pesto, ricotta salata, olive brioche feuilletine and allium butter’.
 The signature dish – Yukon gold potato “risotto” studded with tender leeks, sweet English peas, savory morels and truffle butteris – is worth traveling to the restaurant alone.